polterguy/polterguy.github.io/documentation/magic/components/tasks/index.md

 Your tasks will be saved into your Magic database and its table called _"tasks"_, in addition to your _"task\_due"_ table for schedules.
 This implies that even if your server for some reasons _"drops"_, and/or is rebooted, your tasks will automatically be re-scheduled as your server restarts.
+Notice, for tasks repeating every nth unit, this process is not 100% perfect, since it might imply the execution date for your tasks are being moved forward if your server reboots for some reasons.

 ## Scheduling tasks